denoland/std/README.md

 ### Create a Blog Post

-1. Create a `.md` file in `/data/posts` with the filename as the slug of the blog post URL.
-E.g. a file with path `/data/posts/hello-there.md` will have path `/blog/hello-there`.
+1. Create a `.md` file in the [/posts](/posts) with the filename as the slug of the blog post URL.
+E.g. a file with path `/posts/hello-there.md` will have path `/blog/hello-there`.
 1. Write the
    [Front Matter](https://daily-dev-tips.com/posts/what-exactly-is-frontmatter/)